tcampb/react-calendly/README.md

         url="https://calendly.com/your_scheduling_page"
         /*
          * react-calendly uses React's Portal feature (https://reactjs.org/docs/portals.html) to render the popup modal.
 As a result, you'll need to
-         * specify the rootElement property to ensure that the modal into the correct domNode.
+         * specify the rootElement property to ensure that the modal is inserted into the correct domNode.
          */
         rootElement={document.getElementById("root")}
         text="Click here to schedule!"